 - Custom Data and Cloud-Init on Microsoft Azure

 Azure provides the ability to capture the state of an existing virtual machine into an image that can subsequently be used to deploy additional virtual machine instances.
 The Azure Linux Agent may be used to rollback some of the customization that was performed during the provisioning process.
 You may follow the steps below to capture a virtual machine as an image:

 - Run waagent -deprovision to undo provisioning customization.
 Or waagent -deprovision+user to optionally delete the user account specified during provisioning and all associated data.

 - Shut down/power off the virtual machine.

-Click Capture in the Azure classic portal or use the Powershell or CLI tools to capture the virtual machine as an image.
+Click Capture in the Azure portal or use the PowerShell or CLI tools to capture the virtual machine as an image.